PhilippStaedter/Solver_Study/README.md

 	sbml2amici.py
 	sbml2amici_BioModelsDatabase.py

-### 1.4 Compare the state trajectories of the local simulation to the in-built simulation routine of JWS
+### 1.4 Compare the state trajectories of the local simulation of all JWS models to the in-built simulation routine of JWS
-	compareStateTrajectories_1.py
-	compareStateTrajectories_2.py
+	compareStateTrajectories_JWS_1.py
+	compareStateTrajectories_JWS_2.py

+### 1.5 Compare the state trajectories of the local simulation of all selected BioModels models to the in-built simulation routine of COPASI
+	compareStateTrajectories_BioModels_1.py
+	compareStateTrajectories_BioModels_2.py

-### 1.5 Derive the whole model collection
+### 1.6 Derive the whole model collection
 	correctStateTrajectories.py

 To skip step 1, the whole benchmark collection is available in 'Solver_Study/Models'.